 While you may not be able to control all of your cataract risk factors, it is crucial that you proactively care for your eyes.
-If you are at an elevated risk for cataract development, annual eye appointments will allow you to better monitor your eye health and identify issues early enough for the most successful treatment.
+If you are at an elevated risk for cataract development, annual eye appointments will allow you to better monitor your eye health and identify issues early enough for the most successful treatments.

 How Do You Treat Cataracts?

 Surgery is the only way to remove cataracts.
 If you are interested in cataract removal, our surgeons will meet with you to discuss your unique eye needs and vision goals.
 During this consultation, we will determine whether cataract removal is right for you based on your current health.
-Since some chronic conditions can impact the results of your eye surgery, we may recommend that you treat an issue, like dry eye, before undergoing cataract removal.
+Since some chronic conditions can impact the results of your eye surgery, we may recommend that you treat an issue, like dry eye, before undergoing surgical procedures.
 However, if you are a good candidate for cataract surgery, we’ll move forward, choosing the intraocular lens (IOL) that is best suited for your lifestyle and goals before custom-selecting it to your prescription.

 Cataract removal is micro-incisional, boasting a quick recovery and a comfortable experience.
-During surgery, our specialists pulverize the cataract, remove it from the eye, and then replace the lens with an implanted IOL.
+During surgery, our specialists pulverize the cataract, remove it from the eye, and then replace the natural lens with an implanted intraocular lens.
 The entire process takes only 10 minutes per eye, during which you are under intravenous sedation with a topical or local anesthetic.
 Within a few days, you’ll notice improvements to your vision as your eye heals.
 And soon afterward, you’ll enjoy the clear, cataract-free vision you deserve.

 Frequently Asked Questions